danielbodnar/awesome-stars/README.md

 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2024 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
 - [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that lets you use plain English to instruct GPT3 or GPT4 to make changes to your codebase.
-- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 👾 Automated README file generator, powered by large language model APIs.
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Mac app for crushing remote tech interviews with AI
 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.